Network Signflip Parallel Analysis for Selecting the Embedding Dimension

 \blfootnote{ Equal contribution by the authors.
 D. Hong was supported in part by NSF Mathematical Sciences Postdoctoral Research Fellowship DMS 2103353.
-J. Cape was supported in part by the National Science Foundation under grant DMS 2413552 and by the University of Wisconsin--Madison, Office of the Vice Chancellor for Research and Graduate Education, with funding from the Wisconsin Alumni Research Foundation. }
+J. Cape was supported in part by the National Science Foundation under grant DMS 2413552 and by the University of Wisconsin--Madison, Office of the Vice Chancellor for Research and Graduate Education, with funding from the Wisconsin Alumni Research Foundation. } \blfootnote{ \textcopyright\, 2026 IEEE.
+Personal use of this material is permitted.
+Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works. }